Would a Rates Mitigation Scheme for Vacant Properties Trigger a Qualifying Use for Structures and Buildings Allowances?

 1. Disclosure of Tax Avoidance Schemes (DOTAS)

-When a scheme is promoted and standardised, with fees linked to savings, it could fall within DOTAS hallmarks.
+When a tax scheme is promoted and standardised, with fees linked to the tax savings, it could fall within DOTAS hallmarks.

 Notifiable schemes are not automatically disallowed but attract scrutiny and carry more significant compliance reporting and risk - especially if there's a lack of genuine commercial purpose.